Paul Revere And The Raiders

 Through 2012, 2013 and 2014 Paul Revere And The Raiders were still maintaining a heavy touring schedule across the United States and Canada.
 In 2013, Mark Lindsay also toured throughout the U.S. as part of the Happy Together: 25th Anniversary Tour, along with Flo and Eddie of The Turtles, The Grass Roots, The Buckinghams and The Monkees' Micky Dolenz.
 He also recorded an album of new material on the Bongo Boy Records label.
 The effort, called "Life Out Loud", produced two singles, "Like Nothing That You've Seen" and "Show Me The Love" that garnered accolades from Steven Van Zandt as picks for Coolest Song In The World on his Underground Garage radio show.

-After Paul's death, his son Jamie led a band he called Paul Revere's Raiders who were booked for shows across America in 2015, 2016 and 2017.
+After Paul's death, his son Jamie led a band he called Paul Revere's Raiders who were scheduled to appear at shows across America in 2015, 2016 and 2017.
 In 2016, Mark Lindsay released a new album called "Summer Of Love" and took part in the 2016 Flower Power Cruise.
 For 2017, the 74-year-old singer was still appearing live at a few selected venues in the United States.
+For 2020, he rejoined the Happy Together tour.

 Keith Allison, a member of The Raiders from 1968 to 1975, died of natural causes on November 17th, 2021 at the age of 79.
 Before joining the band he had played guitar and harmonica on Sonny & Cher's mega-hit "The Beat Goes On" and later recorded and performed with Roy Orbison, The Beach Boys, The Righteous Brothers, Chuck Berry, Alice Cooper, Rick Nelson, The Crickets and Johnny Rivers.